By: Dan Pino/Golf Canada

 T6 Larissa Carrillo, Mexico 71 (-1)

 T8 Emilia Väistö, Finland 72 (E)

 T8 María José Marin, Colombia 72 (E)

 Click here for a link to the full individual leaderboard.

-In total, 54 athletes on 18 teams representing 17 countries—including two teams from host nation Canada—competed Oct.
+In total, 54 athletes on 18 teams representing 17 countries—including two teams from host nation Canada—are competing Oct.
 12-15 at Angus Glen for the team and individual titles.
-The event marked the celebrated return of the prestigious global competition after two years of cancellation due to the pandemic.
+The event marks the celebrated return of the prestigious global competition after two years of cancellation due to the pandemic.